The democratic foundations of the Just City (2017-2020)

 City mayors are experiencing unstable times regarding vertical relations with higher state levels.
 After the financial crisis of 2007, structural pressures on cities have increased, urging mayors to focus on the needs of local business, attracting external resources, and cooperating with governments at different state levels.
 Depending on their core beliefs, some mayors might call for the creation of metropolitan governments in order to address rising inequalities in the provision of public services and amenities across the metropolitan area.
 Also, from a democratic point of view, we would expect mayors to represent their citizens in their views with regard to inter-municipal mergers.

-Based on the second round of the European Mayor Survey (POLLEADER II), I have investigated this range of issues in a peer-reviewed article forthcoming in Local Government Studies, a co-authored book chapter (in Political Leaders and Changing Local Democracy, forthcoming with Palgrave Macmillan), various collaborative papers and the sole editorship of a Symposium currently under review by a scientific journal.
-Embedded within the SVPW congress in February 2018 I am co-organizing a workshop for a special issue on mayors and the Ideal City, to be submitted to a scientific journal.
+Based on the second round of the European Mayor Survey (POLLEADER II), I have investigated this range of issues in two peer-reviewed articles published in Local Government Studies (2018), a co-authored book chapter (in Political Leaders and Changing Local Democracy, 2018, Palgrave Macmillan), and various collaborative papers.
+Embedded within the SVPW congress in February 2018 I have organized a workshop for a special issue on mayors and the Ideal City, to be submitted to a scientific journal.

 Democracy in Swiss municipalities (2014-2017)